-And if while you’re spending time in the country you think these thoughts, little by little, you begin to realize that you’re in the country for the purpose of recognizing that יודוך השם כל מעשיך – All Your works praise You Hashem (Tehillim 145:10).
+And if while you’re spending time in the country you think these thoughts, little by little you begin to realize that you’re in the country for the purpose of recognizing that יודוך השם כל מעשיך – All Your works praise You Hashem (Tehillim 145:10).
 Everything in the country speaks about Hashem.
 In the city you don’t see it as much.
-You see more things that people made.
-But in the country, it’s all כבוד מלכותך יאמרו וגבורתך ידברו – Everything is speaking the glory of Your kingdom and telling of Your power (ibid.
+In the city you see more things that people made.
+But in the country it’s all כבוד מלכותך יאמרו וגבורתך ידברו – Everything is speaking the glory of Your kingdom and telling of Your power (ibid.
 11).
 And for what purpose? להודיע לבני האדם – To make known to people (ibid.
 12).
 Those are the most important words: להודיע!
 To make known to people the greatness of Hashem.
 The purpose of all these things is to make known to us Hakodosh Boruch Hu.

 And therefore, one of the things you can accomplish in the country is to gain a hakarah chushis, a real tangible sensory perception of the chesed Hashem and the chochmas Hashem which is displayed in the country more openly than in the city.

 In the city you can also do it if you try.
 You walk by the stores and you see food in the windows; let’s say you see bread.
 “Ahh!
 Hamotzee lechem min ha’aretz.”
 You see clothing, “Ahh!
 Malbish arumim.”
 You know that the cotton grows from the earth, and wool grows on the back of sheep.
 Yes, you see things in the city as well, yes.